Claude Code v2.1.156 to v2.1.158 Major Updates

 - Fixed image paste and screenshots in WSL (v2.1.157): Image paste (

-claude agentssession retirement and Esc behavior, orphaned.claude/worktrees/entries,--resumestatus display, tmux clipboard integration (a regression from 2.1.153),--worktreereturn destination,/modelpicker display, and right-click paste in VS Code, Cursor, and Windsurf integrated terminals.
+claude agentssession retirement and Esc behavior, orphaned.claude/worktrees/directories,--resumestate display, tmux clipboard integration (a regression in 2.1.153),--worktreereturn destination,/modelpicker display, and right-click paste in VS Code, Cursor, and Windsurf integrated terminals.

 Closing

-The highlights of this range are two new features: automatic loading of plugins under .claude/skills and the expanded infrastructure support for Auto mode.
-In addition, many fixes have been made to Opus 4.8 stability, IDE/terminal integration, and worktree operations, raising the overall quality of everyday usability.
+In this update range, two new features stand out: automatic loading of plugins under .claude/skills and the expanded Auto mode support infrastructure.
+In addition, many fixes have been made to stability around Opus 4.8, IDE/terminal integration, and worktree operations, raising the overall level of day-to-day usability.
 In particular, if you are using Opus 4.8, we recommend updating to v2.1.156 or later, which includes the API error fix.
-If any of these changes catch your eye, give the update a try.
+If any of these changes interest you, please update and check them out.

 References